 The okwrite team are old pros at this.

-Company founder, Jesse Locke, started okwrite in 2016 from a tiny home workspace of his own (in Peru!), and now hosts a full-time staff and a team of over 75 remote contractors and full-time employees.
+Company founder, Jesse Locke, started okwrite in 2016 from a tiny home workspace of his own (in Peru!), and now hosts a team of full-time employees and remote contractors.

 Working from homes around the globe, okwrite staff and writers have been perfecting the art of home office setups for years.